tom2strobl/jQuery.cleanYouTube/README.md

     <script src="/path/to/jQuery.cleanYouTube.js"></script>

-Then call the plugin on the element you want to insert the video to:
+Then call the plugin on the element you want to insert the video to and at least specify the *videoid*:

     <script>
 	$('.video').cleanYouTube({
-		'videoid' : 'pg4mnnZStU8'
+		'videoid' : 'pg4mnnZStU8',
+		'autoplay' : false,
+    		'loop' : false
 	});
 	</script>